utdata/rwdir/docs/10-joins.md

 )
 ```

-You would end up with a new data frame called `combined`, but it would have four columns: year, donor_type, date, amount.
+With this you would end up with a new data frame called `combined`, but it would have four columns: year, donor_type, date, amount.
 It would have all 3000 rows.
 All the rows that were pulled from `fy2016` would have a `year` of "2016", and so on.

+It's a good way to note which file the data came from, and especially helpful if they are from different years, like the example.

 It is admittedly weird that you name the groups before you specify the data frame the come from, but specify `.id` before the name of your new column. `¯\_(ツ)_/¯`